Palau Güell (Güell Palace) Tickets

 About Palau Güell (Güell Palace)

 Barcelona is a city known for many things and one of which is its rich architectural heritage.
-Home to multiple iconic landmarks that attract visitors from around the world and amongst them is Palau Güell (Güell Palace).
+Home to multiple famous landmarks that attract people from around the world and amongst them is Palau Güell (Güell Palace).

-Llocated on Carrer Nou de la Rambla in the El Ravel neighbourhood of Barcelona, the magnificent palace was designed by the renowned architect Antoni Gaudí at the start of his career.
+Found on Carrer Nou de la Rambla in the El Ravel neighbourhood of the city, the magnificent palace was designed by the renowned architect Antoni Gaudí at the start of his career.
 A masterpiece that stands as a testament to his genius and his unique architectural style that helped to define Barcelona's landscape along with other landmarks in the city such as the Sagrada Familia, Casa Batlló & La Pedrera, also all being Gaudi's designs.

 Palau Güell was one of Gaudi's first collaborations with Eusebi Güell (of Park Güell) and the two went on to be great friends and work together on other projects.